AraneaDev/accountant/docs/ledger-table.md

 composer require doctrine/dbal
 ```

-The rationale is to avoid forcing users to keep a dependency once they're done with the installation process.
+The rationale is to avoid keeping a dependency once the installation process is over.

 ### Custom
 If you're just starting and, like myself, prefer to have just one migration file, you can use the [migration file](../tests/database/migrations/0000_00_00_000001_create_ledgers_test_table.php) used for testing purposes to replace the default migrations.